raphaelquast/beatstep/README.md

 - select / arm / mute / solo / start / stop / record / delete / duplicate / overdub / undo / redo / ...
 - use pads to start/stop/trigger clips
-- initialize and edit 16 note MIDI-sequences
+- initialize and edit up to 16 note MIDI-sequences

 - get indications on the status of clips and tracks via button-LED's